OpenDataDSL/documentation/docs/topics/poc/security.md

 slug: /poc/security
 title: Security
 description: Detailed instructions for setting up authentication and authorisation
-sidebar_position: 2
+sidebar_position: 3
 tags:
 - poc
 - security
 - policy
 ---

-## Authorization

-Users are authenticated using Azure AD for SSO.
-All users logging in from the same Azure AD tenant will share the same private data.
+# Security

+This page explains how authentication and authorisation work in OpenDataDSL, and how to configure access policies for your users.

 ## Authentication

+Users are authenticated using Azure Active Directory (Azure AD) single sign-on.
+All users logging in from the same Azure AD tenant automatically share the same private data environment.

+## Authorisation

-Access to any data in the OpenDataDSL platform is governed by security policies.
+Access to data in OpenDataDSL is governed by **policies**.
+A policy defines which users can perform which actions on which data.
+Policies are created and managed using ODSL code.

-### Changing the default policy
+### Default policy

-By default, all users can read/write and delete everything in your own **private** database.
+By default, all users in your tenant have full read, write, and delete access to everything in your private database.
+This is controlled by the built-in `ManageAllPrivateData` policy.

-The default **ManageAllPrivateData** policy can be edited to only include users that you want to have full access, this can be done using ODSL code as follows:
+To restrict full access to specific users, edit the policy and replace the wildcard membership with named email addresses:

 ```js
 ManageAllPrivateData = Policy()